kingdon-ci/k8s-dr-runbook/architecture-reference/architecture-and-execution/create-the-cluster.md

 While the [terraform provider](https://github.com/fluxcd/terraform-provider-flux) is developed in a separate repository than the `flux` CLI, it implements basically the same workflow and either works well.

+One caveat which has been highlighted is that `terraform-provider-flux` has some difficulty patching resources.
+As of this writing, for now at least, only Flux can patch `flux-system/` with the `kustomization.yaml` contained in there.
+Terraform used to install Flux will run unpatched Flux in the cluster first, it does not have the same pre-patching capability as `flux bootstrap` in the CLI.

+So: once Flux is running, it can patch itself with any service accounts that are needed for KMS secrets, but if you need a KMS secret to decrypt the deploy key then you are in trouble with Terraform.
+I have not found an elegant way around this, other than a public bootstrap repo.

+Making your bootstrap repo public is problematic for other reasons.
+We only recommend public bootstrap repos for demos.
+If you are bootstrapping real infrastructure, then you should use a private Git repository to mitigate the risk of compromising secrets accidentally committed.

 If you aren't using terraform, just use `flux bootstrap` instead, as the result won't be any different.
-The advantage using Terraform is that we can just as easily provision three clusters using Flux provider to bootstrap each, all in the same Git repository or in separate repositories.
+The main advantage using Terraform is that we can just as easily provision three clusters using Flux provider to bootstrap each, all in the same Git repository or in separate repositories.
+We don't need to run three separate steps, we can ideally just use one configuration and `terraform apply` once for all clusters.

 We will quickly bootstrap three clusters in different regions with the Flux terraform provider.